uuznn/docker-waline/README.md

 # How to use this image

-This will start a Waline instance listening on the default Ghost port of `8360`.
+This will start a Waline instance listening on the default Waline port of `8360`.

 ```bash
 docker pull uuznn/waline:latest